 issues such as euthanasia, abortion and human sexuality.
 My previous work includes contributions for The Chronicles of Ollundra as part of their kickstarter campaign and Dia Issue 1

 by Devolution Comics.”
-Bee has also contributed to LOVE, TRAVEL, WAR and HAPPY.
+Bee has also contributed to LOVE, TRAVEL, WAR, HAPPY and THE CHALLENGES OF FINDING LOVE.

 FB: Bee Parkinson